paulbutcher/ScalaMock/new_homepage_src/_user_guide/020_integration.md

 # Integration with testing frameworks

-ScalaMock can be used in tests written using [ScalaTest](http://scalatest.org) and [Specs2](http://etorreborre.github.io/specs2/) frameworks.
+ScalaMock can be used in tests written using the [ScalaTest](http://scalatest.org) or [Specs2](http://etorreborre.github.io/specs2/) frameworks.

 ## ScalaTest

-To provide mocking support in ScalaTest suites just mix your suite with `org.scalamock.scalatest.MockFactory`
+To provide mocking support in ScalaTest suites just mix your suite with `org.scalamock.scalatest.MockFactory`:

 ```scala
 import org.scalatest.FlatSpec